 About Me

-I’ve had a rewarding career, primarily as a business reporter and editor, which has been recognized with 14 journalism awards.
+I’ve won 14 (and counting) journalism awards during my career, primarily as a business reporter and editor.
 Healthcare, pharmaceuticals, real estate, and workplace issues have been mainstays of my coverage; however, I can deliver engaging, well-researched, and polished pieces on any subject for any platform.
-I’ve written about everything from how the collapse of the real estate industry triggered the Great Recession to why Hungary produces the best paprika.
-My strengths include translating complex topics into easily understood prose and bringing data to life by finding people and situations that illustrate the numbers.
-I’
+I’ve written about everything from how the collapse of the real estate industry triggered the Great Recession to why Hungarian paprika reigns supreme.
+Part of my success stems from my talent for translating complex topics into easily understood prose and bringing data to life by finding the people and situations behind the numbers.
+I’ve worked at The Associated Press, Crain’s New York Business, and the Society of Human Resource Management.
+I also spent six years as a Budapest-based freelancer chronicling how the collapse of communism reshaped Eastern Europe and the Balkans.
+My stories have appeared in numerous publications, including The Wall Street Journal, Pensions & Investments, Metropolis, and The Chronicle of Higher Education.
+I’ve also authored several white papers, though clients insist they be kept private.

 Check out my resume or contact me for more details.